 Document all of your warehouse processes.
 Nothing should be in someone's "head."
 Everything needs to be recorded somewhere so that if anything happens to key employees, your warehouse does not become a shambles.

 Make your process documentation readily accessible to all relevant employees.
 It doesn't do any good to have the processes documented in a notebook stored away in a file cabinet somewhere.
-It needs to be in the hands of your pickers.
-This allows them to operate more independently and solve their own minor issues when problems arise.
+It needs to be in the hands of your selectors.
+This allows them to operate more independently and solve their minor issues when problems arise.

 Automate as many of your processes as possible.
 There are many great Warehouse Management Systems on the market today that can help you with everything from warehouse mapping to inventory control.